khaledh4/SmartTraffic/README.md

 ## Project Overview
 Current traffic lights operate on pre-set timers (fixed-time inefficiency), ignoring real-time traffic load, which leads to high latency at intersections and critical delays for emergency responders.

-Our proposed system is a cost-effective, easily deployable Smart Traffic Management System that utilizes **Computer Vision (YOLOv8)**, **IoT infrastructure**, and a mathematically proven Dynamic Optimization Algorithm to minimize wait times, maximize intersection throughput, and prioritize emergency vehicles.
+Our proposed system is a cost-effective, easily deployable Smart Traffic Management System that utilizes Computer Vision (YOLOv8), IoT infrastructure, and a Dynamic Algorithm to minimize wait times, maximize intersection throughput, and prioritize emergency vehicles.

 ## Key Features & Objectives
 * **AI Vehicle Detection:** High-accuracy real-time vehicle counting and emergency vehicle recognition using YOLOv8.